Am0rphous/Bash/scripting/README.md

 # S c r i p t i n g

+- [ Bash Basics ](https://linuxhandbook.com/tag/bash-beginner/) - This Bash Beginner Series teaches you the basics of Bash shell script in carefully created chapters.
+All the chapters include scripting examples and exercise that will help you in understanding the concept.
 - [Lenny Face](https://www.lennyfacecopypaste.com/) - Useful symbols and icons you can use in your scripts.